What Is A Cleanout In Plumbing

 Where Is Cleanout Valve?

-The clean out valve is somewhere in front of your home, in between the sewer line and the front wall of your house.
-If you still can’t find the clean out valve, go into your crawl space or basement and find a pipe from a bathroom in the home and follow it to the wall.
+The clean out button is between the sewer line and the front wall of your house, somewhere in front of your house.
+Still can’t find the clean out valve?
+Look in your crawl space or basement for a pipe coming from a bathroom and follow it to the wall.

-A wall cleanout is installed within the walls of a building and provides access to pipes that are hidden within the walls.
-The cleanout valve for a wall cleanout is typically positioned at a reachable height, either at or slightly above the floor level, and is covered by a removable cap or cover.
+A building’s walls are cleaned to reveal concealed pipes.
+The cleanout valve for a wall cleanout is normally at or just above floor level and has a removable cap or cover.

 What Is A Cleanout In Plumbing?